romanfatchip/rundeck_setup/README.md

 </project>
 ```
 * In Project Settings click on "Edit Nodes..."->"Add a new Node Source"->"File"
-* Enter the path to the previous created file "resource.xml"
+* Enter the path to the previous created file "resources.xml"

 # SSH keys
 * In Project Settings click on "Edit Configuration..."->"Default Node Executor"